PavanRangani/docs/docs/prd/tax/entity-status.md

 - If particular legal entity has tax return available for selected year then only it will be available on this page.
 Otherwise not.
 - Allows to select particular year and based on selected year data will be pulled.
 - Shows tax return details of both of Archived and Active.
+- There is one pdf icon.
+On click of icon download pdf of entity status for selected year.
 - Individuals
   - For Individuals It shows records of self Individual, Spouse and Children.
 (Please note parents are not included)
   - For Joint, It shows both Individuals of Joint & Unique Children of both Individual